 “So when Jesus had received the sour wine, He said, “It is finished!”
 And bowing His head, He gave up His spirit.”
 (John 19:30 NKJV)

-The suffering and death of Jesus Christ on the cross was not accidental; it was premeditated or foreordained by God.
+The suffering and death of Jesus Christ on the cross were not accidental; instead, it was premeditated or foreordained by God.

 Jesus was the Lamb of God slain from the foundation of the world but revealed to us and offered on the cross at the fullness of time to bear and take away our sins and all the wages of our sins (Rev. 13:8).